gavraq/credit-project/README.md

 - DRF API endpoints for workflow transitions and audit logs
 - Admin UI for user, role, and permission management
 - Task-based project management and documentation
+- **Document Management module** (Task 8):
+  - Django app for document upload, storage, and retrieval
+  - Models: `DocumentType`, `Document` (with file validation)
+  - API endpoints for upload, listing, retrieval, and download (JWT-protected)
+  - Local storage only, no cloud logic
+  - Thorough unit and API tests for validation and permissions
+  - See `Task_8_Documentation.md` for details, affected files, and onboarding

 ## Architectural Note